droliva10/ELK_Stack/README.md

 ### Elk Configuration

 Ansible is used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it lessens chances of human error.
-**The main advantage of an automated configuration is that is extremely fast.**
+**The main advantage of an automated configuration is that it is extremely fast.**

 The playbook implements the following tasks:
 - Use apt module "essentially is apt get command in Linux operating systems" to Install docker.io container service and update_cache: